Jako (song): At Eurovision

 The Eurovision Song Contest 2024 took place at the Malmö Arena in Malmö, Sweden, and consisted of two semi-finals held on the respective dates of 7 and 9 May and the final on 11 May 2024.
-During the allocation draw on 30 January 2024, Portugal was drawn to compete in the second semi-final, performing in the first half of the show.
+During the allocation draw on 30 January 2024, Armenia was drawn to compete in the second semi-final, performing in the first half of the show.
 The duo were later drawn to perform eighth, ahead of 's Saba and behind 's Dons.

 Ladaniva performing "Jako" in a dress rehearsal before the Eurovision 2024 second semi-final.

 For its Eurovision performance, Artur Manukyan was appointed as the staging director.
 Before Eurovision, Armenian head of delegation David Tserunyan promised that the performance would be "something very positive and vocal, giving all the Armenian vibe and energy".
 The performance featured the duo along with four backing instrument players all wearing traditional Armenian clothing on a giant plinth.
 Facial expressions of the duo are emphasized within the performance, along with chickens and Armenians motifs.
 "Jako" finished in third, scoring 137 points and securing a position in the grand final.